giadainnocenti/FTIR_analyzer/README.md

 2. Adding the possibility of analyzing MES-PSD data that use a non synusoidal perturbation.
 3. Converting the Jupyter Notebook into a web-app working on a local host.

-### ModuleNotFoundError - Missing packages on your machine
+### ModuleNotFoundError - Missing module on your machine
 Some packages like *lmfit* and *pymcr* needs to be installed for the code to run.
 If you try to run the code you'll get a message like this one:
 ```python
 ModuleNotFoundError: No module named 'pymcr'